GelidusResearch/grgc1/README.md

 When connected to ESPHome the component can provide the following sensor data.

-Geiger Tube radiation detected in averaged counts per minute (CPM) and counts per second CPS.
+Geiger Tube radiation detected in averaged counts per minute (CPM) and counts per second (CPS).
-The operating tube voltage is alse available if desired.
-Exposure dosage is calculated and sent as micro Seiverts per hour.
+The operating tube voltage is also available.
+Exposure dosage is calculated and published in micro Seiverts per hour.

 The GC1's embedded code natively supports the following tubes: